 The five federal agencies are soliciting comments on the proposal and on whether the agencies should adopt additional regulations on the acceptance of flood insurance policies issued by private insurers.
 The public has until Dec.
 10, 2013, to comment.

 Florida-based Wright Flood provides federal flood insurance and also excess flood coverage.
-Neal Conolly, president and CEO, welcomes the focus on private insurance but said the impact on the private market is difficult to assess right now.
+Neal Conolly, president and CEO, said he welcomes the focus on private insurance but said the impact on the private market is difficult to assess right now.

 “We favor every initiative that increases awareness of the need for flood insurance, and permitting private flood insurance for mortgaged property should do so,” Conolly told Insurance Journal.
 “We don’ t have a projection on what the acceptance of private alternatives will be.”